kukuu/AGILITY/resources.md

 https://medium.com/predict/implementing-quicksort-in-javascript-1874569ffaea

 ### How To Write Better Code in React
-9 Useful tips for writing better code in React: Learn about Linting, propTypes, PureComponent and more.

 https://blog.bitsrc.io/how-to-write-better-code-in-react-best-practices-b8ca87d462b0

 ### These React Fundamentals You Skip may be Killing You